 Applying for jobs in Australia can be challenging, especially if you’re not sure what the hiring process looks like, what an Australian resume should include, and if you don’t have any great Australian resume examples to learn from.

-Yet, we’re at the starting blocks of 2024 – and despite the lowest unemployment in history, competition for the best Australian jobs is tough.
+Yet, we’re at the starting blocks of 2025 – and despite the lowest unemployment in history, competition for the best Australian jobs is tough.

-Below, you’ll find Australian resume examples, resume samples, templates and guidelines designed to help you meet the expectations of Australian recruiters and hiring managers.
+Below, you’ll find Australian resume examples, resume templates and guidelines designed to help you meet the expectations of Australian recruiters and hiring managers.

 Above: Don’t be scared.
 You’ll be able to write a resume just like this by the time you finish this article.